 Transform any shredded white cheese into ooey-gooey prisms of deliciousness.
 All it takes is a few drops of food coloring.

 Serve with: Gary Farrell Vineyards & Winery’s 2016 Durell Vineyard Chardonnay.
 This luxury California vineyard is home to Theresa Heredia, a queer winemaker.

 Stay full and energized all morning with fresh fruit, granola and chia seeds.
 We’ll take ours with shredded coconut, please.

 Serve with: Coconut chai loose-leaf tea from queer-owned Paru Tea Bar based in San Diego, California.

 15. Funfetti Cake Batter Blondies

 Don’t get us wrong: Sprinkle-coated cookies will never go out of style.
 But they’ll have to take a backseat to these soft, chewy cake-mix blondies.

 Serve with: B’Cause Blend from Equator Coffees in California.
-From now through the end of July, the queer-owned company will donate $1 per bag sold to the NAACP Legal Defense Fund.
+Currently, the queer-owned company will donate some of the proceeds to the Young Women's Freedom Center.

 Here, buckwheat soba noodles are paired with spiralized veggies for a refreshing 30-minute lunch you'll never grow tired of.
 Feel free to use pre-spiralized cucumbers, carrots or zucchini to save time.